pyvideo/richard/docs/admin/administration.rst

 Importing a batch of videos
 ===========================

-There is currently no way to import a batch of videos all at once.
+There is currently no way to import a batch of videos all at once using Richard.

+There are some non-Richard options:

-You could write a script that runs on your server that accesses the model objects directly.
+1. You could write a script that runs on your server that accesses the model objects directly.
 That's what I've been doing so far.
 That requires Python/Django chops.

+2. You could enable the API and write code that uses the API to add and update videos in Richard.

+3. You could use `steve <http://steve.readthedocs.org/en/latest/>`_
+   which is the tool I've been working on which uses the API to add and update videos.
+It's very prototype-quality.
+If you're interested in helping out, please do.

 Updating the search index